CODE OF CONDUCT

 Please Note: Incidents of plagiarism or cheating are considered serious academic offenses, and will be dealt with in a serious manner.

-- Students, staff, and visitors may not smoke (this includes e-cigs) on Mount Doug Secondary Property; smoking is prohibited on the premises of all Greater Victoria #61 schools at all times of the day.
+- Students, staff, and visitors may not smoke (this includes e-cigs and vaps) on Mount Doug Secondary Property; smoking is prohibited on the premises of all Greater Victoria #61 schools at all times of the day.

 - Mount Doug students will be actively discouraged from smoking.